Analog computation with transcriptional networks: Preliminaries

 In other words, in the limit of large $K_{A_i}$ and small $K_{R_j}$, the probability of activator binding decreases while the probability of repressor binding increases, and thus the rate of transcription decreases.
 Mathematically, we can assume that the maximal promoter activity $\alpha$ increases to balance the effect, but physically there is a resulting speed-accuracy tradeoff that is worth further exploration.

-\Cref{rem:proprtional} justifies our use of positive Laurent polynomials as the class of production rates available in programming transcriptional networks.
-By positive we mean that all the Laurent monomials have positive coefficients, corresponding to the control of the rate of production.
+\Cref{rem:proprtional} justifies our use of nonnegative Laurent polynomials as the class of production rates available in programming transcriptional networks.
+By nonnegative we mean that all the Laurent monomials have nonnegative coefficients, corresponding to the control of the rate of production.

 \end{toappendix}